The Law Society of England and Wales has a strong interest in the impact of technology and data use on human rights.

 It will engage openly with interested parties, providing opportunities to submit evidence and proposals and to set out views relevant to its work, including academics, tech specialists, government, civil liberty organisations and solicitors, in order to build consensus in support of its approach and recommendations.

-In parallel, the Law Society’s Policy team will be conducting a series of one-to-one interviews with key stakeholders to gather qualitative data that will inform the final report.
+In parallel, our policy team will be conducting a series of one-to-one interviews with key stakeholders to gather qualitative data that will inform the final report.

 - its assessment of the evidence on the nature and scale of the use of algorithms in the justice system in England and Wales